mkudija/mkudija.github.io/reading-notes/_md/2022-11-15-Liturgiam authenticam.md

 `(New York: USCCB Publishing, 2001), 248`

-themes:
+Themes
-- adhere to the tradition of liturgical use and interpretation by the Fathers and pious tradition
+- Adhere to the tradition of liturgical use and interpretation by the Fathers and pious tradition
-- stability for memory
+- Stability of translation for memory

 Notes
 - This is the fifth instruction issues post-[[Vatican II]]